Conferences and Panels

 - Weaving the Streets & People’s Archive.
 Illustrated paper presentation for panel on Innovative Projects and Activities at Imaging Science and Technology/Archiving annual conference, Berlin, Germany.
 May 2014.

 - Street Art Stickers: Silent Agitators, Paper Bullets, and Night Raiders.
 Illustrated paper presentation for Impact 8: International Printmaking Conference, Duncan of Jordanstone College of Art & Design, Dundee, Scotland.
 August 2013.

 - Contested Terrains: Contemporary Sticker Art in Berlin, Montréal, and New York City.
-Illustrated paper presentation for Riot, Revolt, Revolution, 7th International Interdisciplinary Conference sponsored by the Centre for Applied Philosophy, Politics, and Ethics, University of Brighton, UK.
+Illustrated paper presentation for Riot, Revolt, Revolution, 7th International Interdisciplinary Conference sponsored by the Centre for Applied Philosophy, Politics, and Ethics, University of Brighton, England.
 September 2012.

 - Takin’ it to the Streets and Stickin’ it to the Man (part III).
-Illustrated paper presentation for Return to the Street conference sponsored by the Centre for Cultural Studies at Goldsmiths, University of London, UK.
+Illustrated paper presentation for Return to the Street conference sponsored by the Centre for Cultural Studies at Goldsmiths, University of London, England.
 June 2012.

 Grants and Awards

 - St. Lawrence University Digital Initiatives Faculty Fellowship grant from the Andrew W. Mellon Foundation’s Crossing Boundaries: Re-Envisioning the Humanities for the 21st Century initiative, January 2015.

 - St. Lawrence University Louis and Frances Maslow Annual Faculty Award for “most interest in and understanding of the education and welfare of the student body as a whole.”
 August 2014.